Moodyw03/MemoMingle/README.md

 **Flask-Migrate**: An extension that handles SQLAlchemy database migrations for Flask applications.

-**Bootstrap:** Front-end framework for designing responsive and mobile-first websites.

 **chat GPT** GPT was leveraged for advanced problem resolution.

 **VS Code** The application was developed and executed using Visual Studio Code as the preferred Integrated Development Environment (IDE).